50+ Common (& Not So Common) Literary Devices for 2024

 Cliffhangers get their name from the effect they have on readers: making them feel as if a cruel, cruel writer has left them dangling off the edge of a lonely ledge.

 We all know that feeling of reading WAY past our bedtime, because every chapter’s ending has us frantically flipping to find out what happens next.
-That’s a cliffhanger.

 Example of Cliffhanger

-Here’s a cliffhanger from Harry Potter:
+Here’s a cliffhanger from J.K.
+Rowling’s Harry Potter:

 “Harry crossed to his bedroom on tiptoe, slipped inside… and turned to collapse on his bed.
 The trouble was, there was already someone sitting on it.”